ProjectLiberty2029/PL2029/README.md

 ## Project philosophy

-The Leap day theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
+The Leap day theme was intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
 The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
 It should also look great, but that goes without saying.

 ## Contributing

+PL2029 isn't intended for further development.

-Interested in contributing to Leap day?
-We'd love your help.
+But if you like it, then perhaps you might like contributing to Leap day?
+They'd love your help.
 Leap day is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

 ### Previewing the theme locally

 If you'd like to preview the theme locally (for example, in the process of proposing a change):

-1. Clone down the theme's repository (`git clone https://github.com/pages-themes/leap-day`)
+1. Clone down the theme's repository (`git clone https://github.com/ProjectLiberty2029/PL2029')
 2. `cd` into the theme's directory
 3. Run `script/bootstrap` to install the necessary dependencies
 4. Run `bundle exec jekyll serve` to start the preview server